26 Best Places To Visit In Spiti Valley: A Detailed Guide

 Located at an elevation of 14,500 feet above sea level, Langza is among the remotest corners of Himachal filled with green fields, whitewashed mud houses and guarded by snow-capped brown hills.

-A mine field of well-preserved fossils from the Tethys Sea 50 million years ago, this pretty little hamlet is an absolute delight for history fans and geologists.
+A minefield of well-preserved fossils from the Tethys Sea 50 million years ago, this pretty little hamlet is an absolute delight for history fans and geologists.
 The region also plays host to plenty of wildlife lovers and photographers from time to time who dare to brave its unforgiving weather for a single glimpse of the majestic Snow Leopards!

-Even astro enthusiasts find this village to be one of the best places to visit in Spiti Valley courtesy of its mind blowing night sky scenes!
+Even Astro enthusiasts find this village to be one of the best places to visit in Spiti Valley courtesy of its mind-blowing night sky scenes!
 The same has, in fact, made this village a somewhat popular location for overnight camping, one of the many delightful things to do in Spiti.

 Other than endearing sceneries, Snow Leopards, and marine fossils, the village of Langza is also famous for its handicrafts, shawls, and Zama pottery.
+Coming on the stay, you can definitely find some of the best resorts in Spiti valley without any worries.
+Definitely, you can take over the best time in the beautiful valley.

 Location: Spiti Tehsil, Lahaul and Spiti district